Brazilian senator says social media firms may be probed over pandemic role

 The CPI does not have the power to hold anyone criminally liable, but it can pass its findings on to law enforcement.

-(Reporting by Ricardo Brito; Additional reporting by Eduardo Simões in Sao Paulo; Writing by Gram Slattery Editing by Paul Simao)
+(Reporting by Ricardo Brito; Additional reporting by Eduardo Simões in Sao Paulo; Writing by Gram Slattery Editing by Paul Simao and Bernadette Baum)

 ((gram.slattery@thomsonreuters.com; +55-11-95057-1453))